-Since dialectical thinking, as all thinking, is not worthy of its name if not focused on understanding the real world, and thus on "truth" as an aspect of reality (Bhaskar's alethic truth), this manual has been configured as a repertory of tools for diminishing the gap between "how reality works" and "the way people think" (G. Bateson).
+Since dialectical thinking, as all thinking, is not worthy of its name if not focused on understanding the real world, and thus on "truth" as an aspect of reality (Bhaskar's aleithic truth), this manual has been configured as a repertory of tools for diminishing the gap between "how reality works" and "the way people think" (G. Bateson).

-Having adopted Bhaskar's notion that the real is "pervaded by "absence" (non-being), or that "negativity" is equally, if not more, relevant than positive being, we are provided with tools for understanding how absence unfolds in the real world through four separate, internally related "moments of dialectic".
-Important details are shown in the next table.
+Having adopted Bhaskar's notion that the real is "pervaded by Absence" (non-being), or that negativity is equally, if not more, relevant than positive being, we are provided with tools for understanding how Absence unfolds in the real world through four separate, internally related "moments of dialectic".